Mayfield School, Portsmouth: Comprehensive

-All-through

-In September 2014 the school opened an infant and junior section of the school meaning that pupils can attend from the age of 4 to 16.

 Performing arts

 In 2007, the school received the Special Performing Arts Status after raising £50,000.
 The school spent the money on a new dance and drama studio.

 House system

 The school adopted a house system in 2011.
-The houses are Endeavor, Discovery, Intrepid and Victory, all named after historic British ships.
+The houses are Endeavour, Discovery, Intrepid and Victory, all named after historic British ships.
 The house system was in place prior to this with another house named Cardiff.